 On-Camera Meteorologist and Field Meteorologist

-Seidel, began his television career in 1980 at Salisbury's WMDT-TV, and appeared on Weather World on the Pennsylvania Public Television Network while attending Penn State.
+Seidel began his broadcasting career in radio in 1973 and worked at four radio stations in MD and DE.
+He then moved onto television in 1980 at Salisbury's WMDT-TV, and appeared on Weather World on the Pennsylvania Public Television Network while attending Penn State.
 Seidel's first full-time TV job was at WYFF-TV in Greenville, SC, where he worked from 1983 to 1989.
 He returned to Salisbury in 1989 as chief meteorologist at WBOC-TV where he remained until joining The Weather Channel.

 Seidel is a graduate of Salisbury State College with a double major in mathematics and geography.
 He earned his master's degree in meteorology at Pennsylvania State University.
 He received the American Meteorological Society's Television Seal of Approval in 1988.

 Seidel was elected to the Phi Kappa Phi and Omicron Delta Kappa National Honor Societies at SSC and Chi Epsilon Pi, the National Meteorology Honor Society, at Penn State.
 In 1994, he received the Distinguished Alumnus Award from the Department of Geography and Regional Planning at Salisbury State College in recognition of his outstanding support.
 He was named Centennial Fellow of The College of Earth and Mineral Sciences at Penn State in 1996 in recognition of his achievements since graduation.
 Seidel was also invited to join the Obelisk Society in acknowledgment of his support of Penn State's department of meteorology.